jadecobra/python_tdd_exercises/source/bonus/sleep_duration/test_duration_w_hours.rst

       ./makePythonTdd.ps1 sleep_duration

-  it makes the folders_ and files_ that are needed, installs packages_, runs the first test, and the terminal_ is your friend and shows :ref:`AssertionError<what causes AssertionError?>`
+  it makes the folders_ and files_ that are needed, installs packages_, runs the first test, and the terminal_ is your friend, and shows :ref:`AssertionError<what causes AssertionError?>`

   .. code-block:: python
     :emphasize-lines: 3